 13 Data Subcarrier Partition MER

-In this subsection, the noise metric computation for partition m is described, where m is the index of the active Reference Subcarrier to the left (lower index number) of the partition.
+In this subsection, the noise metric computation for partition m is described, where m is the index of the active outermost Reference Subcarrier bounding the partition.
 Note that in this calculation, the reference subcarrier is not included.